Alert!

 If your bylaws impose a higher threshold

-If your society’s bylaws currently require that a special resolution be approved by at least 3/4 of votes cast, then that threshold still applies under the new Societies Act.
+If your society’s bylaws, prior to the new Societies Act coming into effect in 2016, required that a special resolution be approved by at least 3/4 of votes cast, then that threshold still applies under the new Act.
 The exception is for a vote to remove a director from office — the new default threshold of 2/3 applies to that situation regardless of what the bylaws say.

 Members of a society may requisition a member’s meeting for a specific purpose, provided that at least 10% of voting members sign the requisition.
 They can also add specific issues to the agenda of an annual general meeting.
 A member proposal must be added to the agenda if the proposal is signed by at least 5% of the society’s voting members.
-The proposal must be received by the society at least seven days before notice of the AGM is sent, and can be up to 500 words long.
+The proposal must be received by the society at least seven days before notice of the AGM is sent, and can be up to 500 words long, must include the text of any special resolution that is proposed, and one of the members making the proposal must be permitted to present the proposal personally at the annual general meeting.

 A society’s board of directors have the discretion to reject the proposal if it is substantially similar to an issue that has already been voted on at a member’s meeting in the previous two years.